theriex/itsip/README.md

 should start to get useful after you have a couple of hundred significantly diverse tracks categorized.

-You use itsip by running one of the itsip script from the iTunes app script menu:
+You use itsip by running one of the itsip scripts from the iTunes app script menu:

   - **itsipCategorize** prompts you for which keywords should be